acolytex/ctnPy/README.md

 Python based efforts for Macintosh &amp; Windows OS'

-Scripts utilized from both the CLI and for ESRI ArcGIS Toolbox use
+Scripts utilized from both the CLI and for ESRI ArcGIS Toolbox use are stored within this repo.